 As I said I blitzed through and was lucky that the solitary copper was already booking someone or I would be wearing a fine too.

 I must admit that I do try to stop at this intersection before going through.
-A couple of times I've rolled through if i'm with a group or a group is coming up behind, but generally I'll slow down to as much of a stop as I can without unclipping (mainly cause I can't track-stand for Showtime) then take off.
+A couple of times I've rolled through if i'm with a group or a group is coming up behind, but generally I'll slow down to as much of a stop as I can without unclipping (mainly cause I can't track-stand for !!
+BAN ME NOW FOR SWEARING !!) then take off.
 I've had a few instances when I'm driving coming around from Oxley Ave and nearly collected some idiot (driver, not cyclist) blasting through the stop sign, so I treat this intersection with caution when both driving through it and riding through it.
 Just my 2c worth...